raeeschachar/selenium-vagrant/README.md

 ## Introduction

 Selenium allows you to automate tests in Web Browsers.
-To do so, you need to have selenium webdriver installed for all the browsers that you want to run your test into.
+To do so, you need to have selenium webdriver installed for all the browsers that you want to run your test on.

 ## Installation